Troubled by a traumatic, life-threatening, or violent event?

 - Everyone will receive information about treatment and support options.

-- Military command is NOT notified of your involvement in the project and WILL NOT have access to information about anyone who calls and/or participates in the project.
+- Your officers will NOT be notified of your involvement in the project and WILL NOT have access to information about anyone who calls and/or participates in the project.

 - You will have the option to participate in the study either confidentially or anonymously.
 Protecting your privacy is our top priority.

 - Study participation is 100% by phone.
 If eligible, you will complete 5-8 phone calls over a 7-month period.

 - You may receive up to $200 for participating in this study.

 - You will be helping to advance medical research.

 - Your participation in the study is completely voluntary, meaning that you can stop participating at any time.
 You can also decide not to answer any questions you don’t want to answer.

 - Your records relating to this study and any other information received will be kept confidential and in accordance with state and/or federal law.
 Only UW Stress Check team members will have access to your information.